Everest Base Camp Trekking cost and Itinerary

 Major Attractions of the Everest Region

-The trek to the world-renowned trekking destination, Everest Base Camp, attracts many travelers worldwide.
-The trek takes you through particular trails and is also about hiking.
+The trek to the world-renowned trekking destination of Everest Base Camp attracts numerous travelers from around the world.
+The trek takes you through specific trails and involves hiking.
 Some of the major attractions of the EBC trek that will make your journey truly unforgettable are:

 Everest Base Camp and Kalapatthar

-Everest Basecamp and Kalapatthar are the ultimate destinations (Everest Base Camp, King.
-EBC is at 5364 meters in elevation for those envisioning summiting the world’s highest peak and glaciers.
-Similarly, Kalapatthar, at 5545 meters altitude, offers the brilliant scenery of the Everest Himalayas with a golden sunrise view.
+Everest Base Camp and Kalapatthar are the ultimate destinations.
+EBC is located at 5364 meters in elevation, making it an ideal destination for those who envision summiting the world’s highest peak and exploring its surrounding glaciers.
+Similarly, Kalapatthar, at an altitude of 5545 meters, offers the brilliant scenery of the Everest Himalayas with a golden sunrise view.

 The Kalapatthar provides views of Mount Everest, Makalu, Cho Oyu, Lhotse, Ama Dablam, and many unnamed peaks.